MorganMLGman/ServerCommander/README.md

 ## Why YunoHost?

 YunoHost is a great system that helps run own server without professional IT knowledge.
-That;s why it is a great option for a lot of users that want to have own, private server with services, tools and applications.
+That's why it is a great option for a lot of users that want to have own, private server with services, tools and applications.
 WebAdmin is a great option to manage server, but it is not that comfortable on mobile devices like it is on PCs.

 ## Why Docker?